Laundry Room Before and After

 Look!
 We are so proud!
 And it is really so much more functional and nice looking.
 I love it!

 The little box in the corner has to be there to accommodate the hoses and make them accessible.
 But I think it adds character.
 That dangly thing hanging from the hanger is a decoration my girls made me years ago out of tin foil shaped into a heart accessorized with ribbons.
 It has since been killed by our new cats, may it rest in peace.
 I did save the ribbons, though.
 I have a ribbon problem (other problems include wrapping paper, fabric, and scrapbook paper), but that’s another whole blog post!
+If you love giving a beatuiful gift but have a hard time finding that perfect gift, check out my gift guides from 2017 and 2019.
+I digress.

 So here’s the progression: